yaaintmal/da-quiz-wiz/README.md

 # 🧙🏼‍♀️🧙🏾 Spells

 As you advance, you'll unlock spells that can help you.
 They appear on the spell board and can be used by clicking on them.
 - Heaven Sent: This spell provides a significant boost to your health over the next three rounds, but it comes at a cost of a larger mana and health regeneration penalty per round.
-You can only use this spell once per game.
+You (prob) can only use this spell once per game.
 - New Life: This spell gives you an instant, one-time health boost.
 It costs a certain amount of mana to cast and can also only be used once per game.

 ---